watashiSHUN/chromeExtension/README.md

 * ~~hover to show actual url in the new tab~~
 * ~~display fav icon~~
 * make the list draggable
+* if its a new window => show animation, else hide

 DEBUG list:
 * ~~Sometimes, the most common websites won't even show up~~